owncloud-archive/documentation/developer_manual/bugtracker/index.rst

 * If the issue is with the ownCloud server, report it to the `Core repository`_
 * If the issue is with the ownCloud client, report it to the `Client repository`_
+* If the issue is with the ownCloud iOS app, report it to the `iOS repository`_
+* If the issue is with the ownCloud Android app, report it to the `Android repository`_
 * If the issue with with an ownCloud app, report it to where that app is developed
 * If the issue is with a Marketplace app, report it to the `Marketplace issue tracker`_
 * If the app is listed in our `main github repository`_ report it to the correct sub